 Corticosteroids are not the same as anabolic steroids, which are sometimes used by athletes and bodybuilders to improve performance.

 Immunosuppressants are a type of medicine that work by suppressing your immune system.
-They can help to improve your SLE symptoms by limiting the damage that your immune system causes when it attacks the healthy parts of your body.
+They can help to improve your lupus symptoms by limiting the damage that your immune system causes when it attacks the healthy parts of your body.

 Commonly prescribed immunosuppressant medicines include: